IActivePacketSource

 IPacketPolicing module interface

-This module interface is implemented by packet policing modules.
+Interface for packet policing modules.
 A packet policing connects one input to one output.
 It operates in passive mode on its input and in active mode on its output.
 These modules usually meter various traffic properties and drop packets, but they never modify, delay or reorder packets.

 IPacketPusher module interface